eda-ricercatore/sardegna-scala/notes/scala-notes.md

 A programming paradign is a classification of programming languages
 	based on a shared set of (enabled/forbidden) (programming language) features \cite{WikipediaContributors2017e}.
+A programming paradigm is a style of constructing a computer program's
+	structure and elements

 A taxonomy of programming paradigms \cite{WikipediaContributors2017e}:
 + Automata-based programming \cite{WikipediaContributors2017j} -- A